 The design of the evaluation was experimental, and treatment and control groups were selected at random within the group of patients eligible to enter the program.
 The measure of recovery was avoidance of recommitment.
-Secondary criteria included inclusiveness of social relations, economic independence, reality of orientation, and selfment.
-New York: David McKay Company, 1964.
+Secondary criteria included inclusiveness of social relations, economic independence, reality of orientation, and self-attitudes.
+The results showed that the program was slightly advantageous.